MicrosoftDocs/power-platform/power-platform/admin/managed-environment-solution-checker.md

 Solutions checked from Power Apps [(make.powerapps.com](https://make.powerapps.com)) will have the results stored in the environment.
 When this solution is imported into an environment, admins of this environment will get a link to these results in the summary email.

 Solutions checked from the [Power Platform Build Tools](/power-platform/alm/devops-build-tools) will have the results returned as a downloadable file of the Power Apps Checker build task.
 When this solution is imported into an environment, environment admins will only be able to see the count of issues in the solution in the summary email.
-The summary email in this case will not have a link to the results.
+The summary email in this case won't have a link to the results.

 ### See also